 So to remind you where we left off, by Monday morning we had met with the surgeon, talked with the rehabilitation hospital… everything was on track to begin therapy right away and then have surgery in 2-3 weeks.

-But the neurologist was concerned about this seizure (the one that caused all of this mess and made him fall out of bed).
-He actually had another seizure back in January (which is a really long story as well, won’t even get into that one).
-But like I mentioned before, normally it’s years between seizures so something seemed a little off to the neurologist so she ordered an EEG.
+But the neurologist was concerned about this seizure.
+He actually had another seizure back in January, but like I mentioned before, normally it’s years between seizures so something seemed a little off to the neurologist so she ordered an EEG.

-A young man came into the room on Monday afternoon to perform the EEG.
-Ellie played hooky that day so she was excited to watch this stuff in action.
-The technician hooked Ben’s head up to a bunch of electrodes.
-These little patches would measure the electrical activity or brain waves in Ben during the test.
-Basically the point of the test was to try and cause another seizure then get some data.
+Monday afternoon was the EEG.
+Ellie played hooky that day so she was excited to watch.
+The technician hooked Ben’s head up to a bunch of electrodes to try and cause another seizure then get some data.

 Ben has had this particular test a couple times in the past.
 It’s never worked.
 They’ve never been able to “make” him have a seizure on command.